donrorigo/donrorigo/README.md

 ## About Me

 Hello, I'm Roro, a passionate software developer with a love for problem-solving and open-source contributions.
-I have a background in fintech and insurtech companies working with Java/Spring as main stack, but I'm always excited to explore new technologies and share my knowledge with the community.
+I have a background in fintech and insurtech companies working with Java/Spring as main stack (always their latest versions), but I'm always excited to explore new technologies and share my knowledge with the community.

 ## Technologies